Translate this Page

-We have complied with the Lead and Copper Rule since 1997 through our Lead Hazard Reduction Program.
-This program is focused on reducing exposure to lead from all sources.
-The program has four parts:
+From 1997 to 2023, we complied with the Lead and Copper Rule through our Lead Hazard Reduction Program.
+This program focused on reducing exposure to lead from all sources.
+The program had four parts:

 - Education and outreach about all sources of lead.
-We help fund agencies and organizations that provide education, outreach, testing, and remediation on all sources of lead.
-Current program partners are:
+We helped fund agencies and organizations that provide education, outreach, testing, and remediation on all sources of lead.
+Program partners included:

 - Community Alliance of Tenants: educates and empowers tenants to secure safe housing